awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 ### Connection log<a name="db-auditing-connection-log"></a>

 Logs authentication attempts, and connections and disconnections\.
 The following table describes the information in the connection log\.
+For more information about these fields, see [STL\_CONNECTION\_LOG](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_CONNECTION_LOG.html) in the *Amazon Redshift Database Developer Guide*\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html)